LYNCH·LLP

 • What is Gautam Sain's overall allowance rate?

-Allowance rates range from 24% to 69% across the examiner's art units, reflecting variation by art unit.
+Yes.
+Allowance rates range from 24% to 69% across the examiner's art units, reflecting variation in the applications decided within each unit.

-The pooled 64% rate aggregates all decisions across the 3 art units combined and is not a prediction of any specific application.
+No. The allowance rate describes past decisions on applications that were decided and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION